Woman enjoying cinnamon buns and coffee

 How to celebrate Cinnamon Bun Day in West Sweden

-In Sweden we love Cinnamon Buns so much that we created a special day for them – Cinnamon Bun Day, held on 4 October.
-To help you get in the mood here are some fun facts, a bit of history, a recipe and guide to some of West Sweden’s best cafes.
+In Sweden we love Cinnamon Buns so much that we created a special day for them – Cinnamon Bun Day, held on 4 October every year.
+Here are some fun facts, a bit of history, a recipe and guide to some of best cafes in West Sweden and Gothenburg.

 • A bun with its roots in the 1920s.
 The Roaring Twenties was when cinnamon buns started to be made in bakeries, at least in the form they are today.
 It was no coincidence that this sweet treat started to appear around then, when things that had been rationed during the First World War began to be sold in shops again.
 It was however after the Second World War that cinnamon buns became really popular in Swedish homes.